 Although cervical cancer is relatively rare in the United States, approximately 11,000-12,000 women in the U.S. are diagnosed with the disease each year.
 Globally, that number grows to more than 500,000 diagnoses each year, making it the fourth most common women’s cancer worldwide.
 As January marks Cervical Cancer Awareness Month, the Susan F. Smith Center … Continued

-Approximately 10,000-11,000 women in the U.S. are diagnosed with cervical cancer every year.
-But with women having regular cervical cancer screenings, incidence and death rates from the disease have decreased by at least 80 percent in the U.S. “Cervical cancer in the U.S. has become less of a frequently diagnosed cancer because of the institution … Continued
+As a result of women having regular cervical cancer screenings, incidence and death rates from the disease have decreased by at least 80 percent in the U.S. “Cervical cancer in the U.S. has become less of a frequently diagnosed cancer because of the institution of the Pap smear,” says Ursula Matulonis, MD, medical director of … Continued

 By Alexi Wright, MD, MPH Although there are two main types of cervical cancer, known as adenocarcinoma and squamous cell carcinoma, they’ve generally been treated as one disease, with the same approach to treatment.
 In a recent study, my colleagues and I surveyed the DNA in both types of cervical cancer cells to see if … Continued